"To learn read, to think write, to master teach."

 the problems.
 Also reading will acquaint you with your book and hopefully reduce the things that

 you have to learn the night before the exam.
 Reading the book first is a smarter way to study.

-If you cannot do these problems and you have done the reading assignment then you should go see the
+These are good preparation for the exams.
+If you cannot do these problems and you have done the reading assignment

 The following are some guidelines when preparing your written assignment:

-If you do not follow these guidelines, your homework will be returned to
+If you do not follow this guidelines, your homework will be returned to

 - I recommend that you buy a binder instead of a notebook for this class.
 It will be easier to